Google Posts: Everything You Need to Know About [Complete Guide 2021]

 • Respond to customer reviews to show that you value their feedback (positive reviews improve your local business visibility)

-• Create a review link to encourage customers to leave you a Google feedback
+• Create a review link to encourage customers to leave you Google feedback

 • Include links to specific customers’ actions like reservations, online orders, etc.